I’d like to share with you the story behind the connector that integrates eSellerPro and Magento together, where it came from and where it is today.

 Looking back to the first time around to integrating Magento to eSellerPro it was a nightmare and dog-slow.

-Working with the Magento core is relatively straight-forwards once you’ve worked out where to look and have spend countless hours digging around what was created worked, but it was slow, maybe taking 17-20 seconds to build a configurable product, this time around we’re talking seconds to create a new or update product record (well 2.6 seconds on average).
+Working with the Magento core is relatively straight-forward once you’ve worked out where to look and have spend countless hours digging around what was created worked, but it was slow, maybe taking 17-20 seconds to build a configurable product, this time around we’re talking seconds to create a new or update product record (well 2.6 seconds on average).

 The Reason Why